dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Colombia/co-apm.md

 ```

 ## Nequi QR
 Allows your customer to pay by scanning a QR code using their Nequi application.
-Bamboo's Payments API generates the QR code in the response to the payment request.
+Bamboo's Payment API generates the QR code in the response to the payment request.

 The flow of this payment method is _**Redirect**_, so you must direct your customer to another page where they will complete the payment.
 In the [Response parameters sections](#response-parameters-1), you can find the parameter of the redirection URL.
 For more information, refer to [Redirect purchase]({{< ref Redirect-Purchase.md >}}).